Martyrs (2008 film): Plot

-The following morning, Anna, while on the phone with her estranged abusive mother, discovers a secret passageway in the home's living room, leading to a subterranean chamber containing illuminated photographs of torture, and a living brutalized, emaciated woman, proving Lucie's claims about the Belfonds.
+The following morning, Anna, while on the phone with her estranged, abusive mother, discovers a secret passageway in the home's living room, leading to a subterranean chamber containing illuminated photographs of torture, and a living, brutalized, emaciated woman, proving Lucie's claims about the Belfonds.
 Anna attempts to help the woman, who is hysterical and nonverbal.
 She removes a steel blindfold that has been stapled to the woman's skull and helps bathe her, only to later find her mutilating her arm with a knife.
-A group of people arrive at the house, kill the woman, and capture Anna.
-The group's leader, identified only as Mademoiselle, explains that they belong to a secret society seeking to discover the secrets of the afterlife through the creation of "martyrs".
+A group of people arrives at the house, kills the woman, and captures Anna.
+The group's leader, identified only as Mademoiselle, explains that they belong to a secret society seeking to uncover the secrets of the afterlife by creating "martyrs".
 They capture individuals and inflict on them systematic acts of torture, believing that their physical suffering will result in transcendental insight into the world beyond.
 Though they have only produced "victims" who succumbed to the pain and were unable to speak, the group is determined to create martyrs who accept their suffering and report their visions of the afterlife.

 Anna becomes the group's newest subject.
 After a period of being brutally beaten and degraded, she is told that she has progressed further than any other subject and reached the "final stage", demonstrating her acceptance of her fate.
 She is surgically flayed alive and reportedly enters an "ecstatic" state.
 Mademoiselle arrives, eager to learn Anna's secrets, and Anna whispers into her ear.
 Members of the society gather at the house to pay veneration to Anna for her martyrdom and hear Mademoiselle's announcement of the groundbreaking testimony.
-While waiting for Mademoiselle, Étienne, an assistant, asks her from outside her door if what Anna said was clear.
+While waiting for Mademoiselle, who is in the bathroom, Étienne, an assistant, asks her from outside the door if what Anna said was clear.
 She unequivocally confirms and asks him in turn if he can imagine what comes after death.
 After he says no, Mademoiselle produces a handgun, tells him to "keep doubting," and shoots herself.

 An intertitle explains that "martyr" is Greek for "witness".
-The film ends with a shot of Anna lying catatonic on a table seemingly looking at something far away.
+The film ends with a shot of Anna lying catatonic on a table, seemingly looking at something far away.
 During the credits, home movies of Anna and Lucie as children are shown.